osrufung/DuplicatedSignatureXcode15IssueDemoProject/README.md

     ![failure screenshot](failure.png)

-However, if you choose `MyFramework` scheme and repeat the same steps the problem is not reproducible.
-And both targets contains the same SPM binary dependency (Lottie).
+However, if you choose `MyFramework` scheme and repeat the same steps the problem is not reproducible, when both targets contain the same SPM binary dependency (Lottie).